jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   green

   ..
-TIP:: ``Rename Symbol`` changes the name every where in the code that it is used or defined, including the tests
+TIP:: ``Rename Symbol`` changes the name everywhere in the code that it is used or defined, including the tests

 * I add more :ref:`global variables<what is a variable?>` to ``test_traffic_light.py``